vygr/ChrysaLisp/docs/CONDITIONALS.md

 ## unless

 `(unless tst body)` is the opposite to `(when ...)`.
-It just evaluates the test form and executes the body if the result is `nil`.
+It just evaluates the test form and evaluates the body if the result is `nil`.

 ```vdu
 (unless (eql (defq file (elem -2 route)) ".")